fusonic/dotnet-extensions/docs/UnitTests/README.md

   - **Resolving types:** Can be done using `GetInstance<T>()`
   - **Scope separation:** In reality, creating data and consuming that data is not done in the same scope.
 In order to be able to see issues when using different scopes in the unit tests you can run your code in the provided `Scoped` and `ScopedAsync` methods.
 They run your code in separate lifetime scopes of the DI-Container.
 Within the tests you usually want to run your data preparations and your queries in different scopes.

 - **Dependency injection:** The test base is layed out to be support dependency injection.
-Use `Fusonic.Extensions.UnitTests.ServiceProvider` to use Microsofts dependency injection, or `Fusonic.Extensions.UnitTests.SimpleInjector` for SimpleInjector support.
+Extensions for IServiceProvider and SimpleInjector are provided.

 - **Database support:** The basic framework, `Fusonic.Extensions.UnitTests` does not come with any support for Databases, but we do provide support for fast and parallel database tests with `Fusonic.Extensions.UnitTests.EntityFrameworkCore`, currently specifically supporting PostgreSQL with `Fusonic.Extensions.UnitTests.EntityFrameworkCore.Npgsql`.